 We require using the following music for your ballet technique video: The Middle (Center Tendu); (track #18 on the album Pop Hits for Ballet Class, Vol. 4 by Nate Fifield .
-It can be purchased on Apple Music, found on Spotify, or found on YouTube.
+This track is available on Spotify, YouTube, and Apple Music.
 The required center exercises fit this music perfectly as one long movement from barre to center.
 Do not speed up or slow down the music during performance.
 If you choose to do the optional pointe exercise, pick music of your choice.